jorgemoralespou/terraform-tmc-eks/README.md

 You can check in [variables.tf](./variables.tf) the required variables for this module and the defaults for some of them

+## Initialize terraform modules
+In order to be able to execute this module, you need to initialize terraform modules

 ## How to create

 - Edit your specific variables for your install creating a `.tfvars` file with these variables and the values appropriate for your setup: